fluent/fluentd-docs-gitbook/plugins/output/rewrite_tag_filter.md

 For more details, see [Plugin Management](/deployment/plugin-management.md).

-## Configuration example
+## Configuration Example

 Configuration design is dropping some pattern record first, then re-emit other matched record as new tag name.
-The example configuration shown below gives an example on how the plugin can be used to define a number of rules that examines values from different keys and sets the tag depending on the regular expression configured in each rule.
+The example configuration shown below gives an example on how the plugin can be used to define a number of rules that examine values from different keys and sets the tag depending on the regular expression configured in each rule.

 The tag value is later used to decide whether the log event shall be